Weakly coupled Hamilton-Jacobi systems without monotonicity condition: A first step: Introduction and main results

-For Case (a), $\|H(x,0,0)\|_\infty/\delta$ (resp. $-\|H(x,0,0)\|_\infty/\delta$) is a supersolution (resp. subsolution) of (\ref{hj}).
-By Perron's method, (\ref{hj}) has solutions.
-For Case (b), we can not apply the Perron's method directly.
-The existence of solutions of (\ref{hj}) is given by Proposition \ref{m3}.
+For Case (a), the existence of solution of (\ref{hjj}) is given by Perron's method.
+This is why (H3) is not needed when $H_i$ is increasing in $u_i$.
+For Case (b), the existence of solutions of (\ref{hjj}) is given by Proposition \ref{m3}.
 The proof relies on the solution semigroup, so the convexity of $H$ in $p$ is needed.
-This explains why we need (H3) when $H_i$ is decreasing in $u_i$ in some sense.
-Different from Proposition \ref{m3}, we need the Hamiltonian to be superlinear in $p$ to get the existence of (\ref{E}) when (\ref{inde}) does not hold.
-Theorem \ref{M3} deals with the last case, which can be regarded as an analogue of the equation $H(x,Du)=c$, where $c$ is the Ma\~n\'e critical value. \end{remark}
+This explains why we need (H3) when $H_i$ is decreasing in $u_i$.
+Different from Proposition \ref{m3}, we need the Hamiltonian to be superlinear in $p$ to get the existence of solutions of (\ref{E}) when there is $i\in\{1,2\}$ such that (H6) holds. \end{remark}